FRRouting/frr/doc/user/bgp.rst

    Display flap statistics of routes of the selected afi and safi selected.

+.. clicmd:: show bgp [afi] [safi] [all] dampening parameters [json]

+   Display details of configured dampening parameters of the selected afi and safi.

+   If the ``json`` option is specified, output is displayed in JSON format.

 .. clicmd:: show bgp [afi] [safi] [all] version (1-4294967295) [wide|json]

    Display prefixes with matching version numbers.
 The version number and